 Is Auditory Learning a Disability?

-Auditory learning is not a disability.
-It’s just a different way to absorb information.
-It has it’s benefits and disadvantages (see above for more info).
+Auditory learning isn’t a disability.
+It’s just a different way of absorbing information.
+As a learning style auditory learning has its benefits and disadvantages (see above for more info).

 My updated guide for 2025 lists the best and latest statistics, facts and trends about auditory learning and how to best take advantage of it if you’re an auditory learner.